Informant (statistics): Mean

+Note that the value of the score, evaluated at the true parameter value $\theta^\ast$, is zero.

-It is worth restating the above result in words: the expected value of the score, at true parameter value $\theta$ is zero.
+It is worth restating the above result in words: the expected value of the score, at any parameter value $\theta$ is zero.
 Thus, if one were to repeatedly sample from some distribution, and repeatedly calculate the score, then the mean value of the scores would tend to zero asymptotically.